Please leave your contact details below if you would like to participate (and get a $30 dollar gift voucher) or to find out more..

-On this page you will find further details about the research project, including what RMIT University calls a Participant Information Consent Form – which you will need to read to give your consent to participate in the research.
+At this link you will find further details about the research project, including what RMIT University calls a Participant Information Consent Form – which you will need to read to give your consent to participate in the research.

-We will ask you a series of questions via a link to VideoAsk.
+We will ask you a series of questions via VideoAsk.
 Those questions include:

 Can you tell us about how you view your life at the moment?

 2. The world now, and in the future

 Can you tell us your thoughts about the current state of the world at the moment?

 We want to know a little about your hopes and aspirations for your future.